-Long Jump: Crossing a horizontal distance in the air requires a long jump, just as described under the Jump skill in the Player's Handbook.
+Jump: Crossing a horizontal distance in the air sectors a long jump, just as described under the Jump in the Player's Handbook.

-High Jump: A swimming high jump works much like the high jump described in the Jump skill description, except that there is a -10 penalty for executing this jump in water.
-The height you reach measures the distance you get between the water and your feet (or tail, as the case may be).
-If you achieve a negative result, you don't actually get completely out of the water.
-For example, if your result is a -4, your jump distance is -1 foot-which means that all your body except for the last foot of your body length gets out of the water, at least for a moment.
+Imp: A swimming high jump works much like high jump described in the Jump skill description, that there is a -10 penalty for executing this jump enter.
+The height you reach measures the distance you between the water and your feet (or tail, as the case may if you achieve a negative result, you don't actually get pletely out of the water.
+For example, if your result is your jump distance is -1 foot-which means that all your body except for the last foot of your body length gets out of the water, at least for a moment.